Architectural Art for Places of Legacy

 4. Individually cast in our proprietary crystallized quartz resin, each piece has the weight and presence of stone and offers a perfectly tuned texture and feel in the hand, conveying permanence.

 After casting, each memento/ornament is hand-finished, embellished with gold ornamentation, carefully packaged, and shipped to you.
-Mementos measure approximately 3–4” x 5–6” and are $20 each, with a minimum order of 200 pieces in the intial project, along with the original large relief work.
+Mementos measure approximately 3–4” x 5–6”, with a minimum order of 200 pieces in the intial project, along with the original large relief work.
 Subsequent orders of mementos are shipped in quantities of 200 or more.

-The cost of the original large relief work starts as low as $3500 (depending upon level of detail), and also includes creation of the ornament/memento production molds, and long-term maintenance of originals.
+The cost of the original large relief work starts as low as $3500 (depending upon level of detail, though complex originals can range from $8,000-9,500), and includes creation of the ornament/memento production molds, and long-term maintenance of original materials.

-A basic complete project—including the original relief and 200 mementos (minimum initial quantity at $20 each)—starts at $6500, Subsequent orders for additional mementos, beyond the initial 200, are $20 per memento plus shipping with no other costs.
+Option 1: A basic complete project—including the original relief and 200 ornament style mementos (minimum initial quantity at $20 each)—starts at $7500 ($3500 for original large scale bas relief work, and $4000 for 200 mementos).
+Subsequent orders for additional mementos, beyond the initial 200, are $20 per memento plus shipping with no other costs.

 A site visit may be necessary if satisfactory elevation images are not available.
 A site visit incurs travel expenses, which is additional.